-Oak is one of the most popular choices when it comes to hardwood flooring.
-It’s strong, long lasting, and beautiful.
+Oak is one of the most popular choices for hardwood flooring.
+It’s strong, long-lasting, and beautiful.

 Here are the most prominent differences between red oak floors and white oak floors.